aws-observability/aws-otel-test-framework/docs/run-testing-framework.md

 2. one vpc
 3. one security group
 4. two ecr repos, one for sample apps, one for mocked server
+5. one amazon managed service for prometheus endpoint.

 Run
 ````
 cd terraform/setup && terraform init && terraform apply -auto-approve